 There’s often that mom at the playground who is buried in a book or doesn’t look up from her phone.
 Don’t judge.
 Maybe she should pay more attention to her kids.
 But maybe she was up at 0’dark thirty with a child who wanted to know what red sounds like or how many dog years old he is and she’s been reading stories, wiping noses, and stacking blocks all day; this might be the first time she’s had 2 minutes to herself.
 Who knows?

-4. Please clean up after yourself and kids
+4. Please clean up after yourself and your kids

 Naturally.
 And leftover food attracts bugs.